konflux-ci/community/governance.md

 ## Governance Decision-Making Process

 Governance decisions are reviewed and accepted in terms of pull requests to this repository.
+Decisions can be proposed by anyone, not just community or committee members.

 The governance committee decisions are taken by seeking consensus towards a motion from all its members.
 If the consensus cannot be reached, the motion may be altered or dropped.